upavadi/TngApi_shortcodeConstructor/README.md

 [TngApi V3.3.2](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip), a stand-alone plugin, was published in 2015.
 It integrates smoothly with TNG ( The Next Generation of Genealogy Sitebuilding ) to display genealogy data in Wordpress pages.
 It's main attraction was the ability of the user to add / amend family data and ability of the administrator to perform one-click transfer of this data to tng database.
 With changes to MySQL and TNG database structure I have found it virtually imposible to support this feature.

-I understand that now, a TNG mod, the [Family Group Worksheet ](https://tng.lythgoes.net/wiki/index.php/Family_Group_Worksheet),has the facility for administrators to merge data in to TNG database.
+I understand that, now, a TNG mod, the [Family Group Worksheet ](https://tng.lythgoes.net/wiki/index.php/Family_Group_Worksheet),has the facility for administrators to merge data in to TNG database.

 Plan is to have the __TNG Shortcode Constructor__ do everything the TngApi did, except update TNG data.
 - It implements Privacy Credentials in the General SetUp>Privacy